 - Total bilirubin =< 1.5 x institutional upper limit of normal (ULN).

 - Aspartate aminotransferase (AST) and alanine aminotransferase (ALT) =< 2.5 x institutional ULN.

 - Alkaline phosphatase =< 5 x institutional ULN.

 - Creatinine clearance > 50 mL/min as calculated by the Cockcroft-Gault method.

-- Willing to not use concomitant strong CYP3A4 inhibitors as this could interfere with the metabolism of ruxolitinib (i.e azole antifungals, clarithromycin, conivapin, grapefruit juice, mibefradil, nefazodone, protease inhibitors, telithromycin).
+- Willing to not use concomitant strong CYP3A4 inhibitors as this could interfere with the metabolism of ruxolitinib (i.e azole antifungals, clarithromycin, conivaptanin, grapefruit juice, nefazodone, protease inhibitors, telithromycin).

-- Participants may not be receiving any other investigational agents within 30 days of enrollment.
+- Treatment with any other investigational agents within 30 days of starting study treatment.